openaustralia/theyvoteforyou/app/views/policies/_new_policy_intro.md

 ## Tips for useful policies

-* **Allow for as little interpretation as possible**. *“For healthy children”* and *“For fiscal responsibility”* are bad examples of policies because it is a matter of opinion how a specific divisions relates to them.
-We could argue all day about it. *“For increasing funding to university education”* and *“For privatising government assets”* are good examples because it is easier to know how a supporter would vote in a relevant division.
-We should all be able to agree about how supporters would have voted, whether we agree with the policy or not personally.
+* **Allow for as little interpretation as possible**. *“For healthy children”* is a bad example because it is a matter of opinion how a specific divisions relates to it.
+We could argue all day about it. *“For increasing funding to university education”* is a good example because it is easier to know how a supporter would have voted in relevant divisions.

 * **Be specific.** Usually a policy can't be broken down into other policies.
 If it can be, maybe you should split it into two sub-policies.
 There are exceptions, for example "Pro-vegetarianism" may agree with all the votes for "Conserve coastal fish stocks" although for quite different reasons.